VishaaliS/coding-journey-2025/Week-1/Day-3/README.md

 // Array: [3, -4,  0, -1, -2]  ← after marking
 //                              index 2 is positive = 2 is missing!

-Why I didn't solve it yet:
+// Why I didn't solve it yet:
-I found a real edge case that needed more thought:
+// I found a real edge case that needed more thought:

-Problem: What if a number is ALREADY negative in the array?
+// Problem: What if a number is ALREADY negative in the array?

-Example: [-15, 2, 3, ...]
+// Example: [-15, 2, 3, ...]
-- Index 0 already has -15 (original negative value)
+// - Index 0 already has -15 (original negative value)
-- But I did NOT mark it negative
+// - But I did NOT mark it negative
-- During scanning: how do I know if negative means
+// - During scanning: how do I know if negative means
-  "I marked this" OR "it was already negative"?
+//  "I marked this" OR "it was already negative"?

+This is a valid edge case!
+The real solution handles this by:

+First removing all negatives and zeros (they can't be answers) Then applying the marking technique
+Will solve LeetCode 41 (First Missing Positive) after reflecting more on this edge case.

+Critical Thinking Moment 🧠
+Most people learn an algorithm and immediately try to code it.
+Today I learned to pause and question:

+What are the edge cases?
+What assumptions does this algorithm make?
+What breaks this algorithm?
+This kind of thinking is what separates good developers from great ones!

+Key Learnings
+XOR is safer than math formula for large numbers
+Dutch National Flag solves 3-value sorting in one pass Index Marking = use array as HashMap (no extra space!)
+Always ask: what are the edge cases?
+It is okay to learn an algorithm without solving it immediately Total Problems Solved So Far: 12